-These instruments will allow for the Group's key investment principles of protecting the capital sum whilst at the same time maintaining liquidity, investment diversification and achieving a reasonable return at all times.
+These instruments will allow for the Group's key investment principles of protecting the capital sum whilst at the same time maintaining liquidity, investment diversification and always achieving a reasonable return.

 Any funds used for investment purposes will be closely monitored for exposure to any non-cash asset backed instruments which may be affected by market volatility.